elias6969/Pigeon-Forge/README.md

 ## 📦 Project Structure

 Your generated project will look like this:
 MyProject/ ├── src/ # Source files ├── include/ # Header files ├── assets/ # Placeholder for assets (images, sounds, etc.) ├── build/ # Out-of-source build dir ├── .cache/ # Internal cache if needed ├── CMakeLists.txt # Auto-generated or copied from template └── main.cpp # Based on the selected project type

-yaml
-Copy
-Edit

 ---